ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 before it can be used in other expressions.
 In sharrow, temporary variables are allocated, used, and freed for each row separately, so no extra memory is required.

+### Pandas-only Expressions

+In legacy mode, expressions can be evaluated using expressions that tap into the full pandas library, including the ability to call pandas functions and methods directly.
+This is not possible in sharrow, as the expressions are compiled into numba code, which does not have access to the pandas library.
+If a pandas function is needed, it must be called in a pre-processor.
+However, many pandas functions can be replaced with numpy functions, which are available in numba.
+For example, `df.income.fillna(0)` can be replaced with `np.nan_to_num(df.income)`.

 ### Switchable Expressions

 As a general rule, it is best to write each utility expression in a manner that